 Simple, we are using the earth\’s resources and creating more gases than ever before.
-Earth is a well balanced bio-sphere but very sensitive to changes and we are creating a sick planet.
+Earth is a well-balanced bio-sphere but very sensitive to changes and we are creating a sick planet.

-By clear cutting we are actually releasing methane gas into the atmosphere that has been absorbed in the soil, and by using oil and coal, we create “new” carbon monoxide.
-We do not have any forest or soil to absorb these man made gas volumes, they go straight up in the atmosphere, accelerating global warming.
+By clear-cutting, we are actually releasing methane gas into the atmosphere that has been absorbed in the soil, and by using oil and coal, we create “new” carbon monoxide.
+We do not have any forest or soil to absorb these man-made gas volumes, they go straight up in the atmosphere, accelerating global warming.

 To save these people we only need to open the doors to let the gas out and keep them out.
-The gas goes up into the atmosphere, but the more gases we send up to the atmosphere, the more we are changing and filling up the earths atmosphere with gases that will eventually cause our doomsday.
+The gas goes up into the atmosphere, but the more gases we send up to the atmosphere, the more we are changing and filling up the earth’s atmosphere with gases that will eventually cause our doomsday.

 So what causes this?
 Airborne volcanic ash can reflect the Sun’s rays back out into space and cool the planet, but this lasts only for a short period.
 It is believed that aircraft contrails are implicated in global dimming.
-The near-total shutdown of civil air traffic during the three days following the September 11, 2001, scientists observed an increase in diurnal temperature variation of over 1 °C in some parts of the U.S., i.e. aircraft contrails may have been raising nighttime temperatures and/or lowering daytime temperatures by much more than previously thought.
+The near-total shutdown of civil air traffic during the three days following September 11, 2001, scientists observed an increase in diurnal temperature variation of over 1 °C in some parts of the U.S., i.e. aircraft contrails may have been raising nighttime temperatures and/or lowering daytime temperatures by much more than previously thought.

-Pollution produced by humans may be seriously weakening the Earth\’s water cycle – reducing rainfall and threatening fresh water supplies.
+The pollution produced by humans may be seriously weakening the Earth\’s water cycle – reducing rainfall and threatening fresh water supplies.
 Tiny particles of soot and other pollutants have a significant effect on the hydrological cycle.
 The energy for the hydrological cycle comes from sunlight, sunlight heats the ocean and water escapes into the atmosphere and falls out as rain.
 So as soot cut down sunlight by large amounts causing global dimming, it may be spinning down the hydrological cycle of the planet, causing less rainy days.

 Global dimming may also have caused changes in weather patterns.
-The reduction in sunshine at the ocean surface may have led to the failure of the monsoon in sub-Saharan Africa during the 1970s and 1980s, caused by Northern hemisphere pollution cooling the Atlantic.
-With European countries taken measures against carbon monoxide emission in recent years, few draughts has been reported.
+The reduction in the sunshine at the ocean surface may have led to the failure of the monsoon in sub-Saharan Africa during the 1970s and 1980s, caused by Northern hemisphere pollution cooling the Atlantic.
+With European countries taken measures against carbon monoxide emission in recent years, few draughts have been reported.